deepanshs/mrsimulator/docs/user_guide/method/method.rst

     |0.5, 0.5, -0.5⟩⟨0.5, 0.5, 0.5|, weight=(1+0j)]

-To further illustrate how the TransitionQuery and SymmetryQuery objects works in a multi-site spin system, let's examine a few more examples in the case of three weakly coupled proton sites.
+To further illustrate how the TransitionQuery and SymmetryQuery objects work in a multi-site spin system, let's examine a few more examples in the case of three weakly coupled proton sites.

 Two-Spin Double-Quantum Transitions
 '''''''''''''''''''''''''''''''''''